smilodonis/homepage/readme.md

     - **Summary Cards:** Shows total net worth and the value of each asset class (Stocks, Crypto, Companies, Other).
     - **Net Worth Chart:** A line chart visualizing the total portfolio value over a selectable time period (1M, 3M, 6M, 1Y).
     - **Allocation Chart:** A doughnut chart showing the current percentage allocation of assets.
     - **Holdings Tables:** Detailed tables for each asset class, showing individual holdings, current values, and Profit/Loss (P/L).
-The stocks table also includes a "Monthly Dividend" column and a summary footer for total P/L and dividends.
+The stocks table includes a "Monthly Dividend" column (with a 15% tax deduction applied) and a summary footer for totals.
+    - **Data Interaction:** The dashboard is fully interactive, updating values and charts based on user selections for included asset types and timeframes.

 - **`charts.html` / `js/charts.js`**
   - **Purpose:** Provides a detailed view of financial charts.